gjanders/SplunkVersionControl/README.md

 - Configure the remoteAppName within the Splunk Version Control Backup & Splunk Version Control Restore modular inputs to "SplunkVersionControlCloud"

 ## How do I initialize a git repository?
-github and other websites may offer to initlize the repository for you, if they do not the steps are usually similar to:
+github and other websites may offer to initialize the repository for you, if they do not the steps are usually similar to:
 - git clone git@<website>:testing.git
 - cd testing
 - touch README.md